saneku/Plume-traj/plume_backtraj.md

 ```

 You can copy `plume_backtraj.py` and this `plume_backtraj.md` file to another computer, install the required Python packages, and reuse the same command-line interface there.

+---

+## 7. Notes on Input Data

+- The SO2 column file must already be on the WRF grid (`south_north`, `west_east`).
+- If the column file has a time dimension, the script uses the time index matching the chosen WRF start time.
+- Ensure `--z-min/--z-max` are within the WRF model top; the script will error if `z-max` exceeds it.

+---

+## 8. Troubleshooting

+- **No parcels reach the receptor**: check receptor location/radius and the plume threshold.
+- **Cartopy errors**: install `cartopy` with conda if pip wheels are not available for your system.